 Let me say it once more for clarity: Unwillingness to be vulnerable in the immediate aftermath of trauma is a completely normal reaction.
 But it needs to fade with time.
 Unfortunately that often does not happen.

 Male Gender Norms and Socialization

-Secondly, In America and much of Western cultures, we have also actively socialized half the population not to be vulnerable or show vulnerability.
-Men are supposed to be strong, confident, and Ram tough, just like their trucks.
+Secondly, In America and much of Western cultures, we have socialized everyone, but especially men to not be vulnerable or show vulnerability.
+Half of the population is actively told to not engage in vulnerability, and the other half is also asked to do this at times as well.
+But clearly, in America, men are supposed to be strong, confident, and Ram tough, just like their trucks.
 In our general ways of socializing males, the message is loud and clear: Real Men don’t do vulnerability, they are supposed to be self reliant and self sufficient.
 This is encoded into America and its ethos of rugged individualism.
 It’s what America is built on, and how the West was won.

 This is obviously not news, many others have observed how limited traditional masculine emotional lives end up being-and in fact are supposed to be- due to this kind of socialization.
 Men’s socialization and the lack of ease with vulnerability -even in the 21st century- make it difficult for them to turn to compassionate responses as “go to” strategies in social situations.
 Having said that, the protectiveness quality that men have been socialized to embody is a helpful, but not sufficient substitute for true compassion.
 The differences are discussed further in the full book.